pnkr01/SpeakMe/README.md

 **Description**

-- Using this application, we can interact with AWS Polly.
+- Using this application, we can interact with AWS Polly for converting text to speech.
+- Used python lib **tkinter** for GUI and coding.

 **Running the app**